mohmdsh/NLP4Arabs/README.md

 #### The main objectives of this tutorial:
-> * Learn about types of data preparation before any modeling process: manual preparation, NLTK method.
+ * Learn about types of data preparation before any modeling process: manual preparation.
-> * Learn about two major libraries that provides text preparation and encoding prcoess.
+ * Learn about two major libraries that provides text preparation and encoding prcoess.
 #### Main terms that will be  frequently utilize in this tutorial:
-> * Tokenization.
+ * Tokenization.
-> * Vectorization (feature extraction).
+ * Vectorization (feature extraction).
+ * Term Frequency-Inverse Document (TDF-IF).
+ * Hashing.
+ * Word embeddings.

 # Manaual Text Data Preparations
 The first step before fitting text to a machine learning is **cleaning** your data.
 Any text contains punctuations, upper cases, white spaces,some characters such as emojis.
 So, our  task is to prepare our text by splitting it words and deal with puncutation.
 We will use a text called *Alice's Adventures in Wonderland*.
 You can find it in the following link https://www.gutenberg.org/files/28885/28885.txt. <sup id="a1">[1](#f1)</sup>